Crell/enum-comparison/rfc.md

 ### Value listing

-The enumeration itself has an automatically generated static method `values()`.  `values()` returns an indexed array of all defined Cases in lexical order.
+The enumeration itself has an automatically generated static method `values()`.  `values()` returns a packed array of all defined Cases in lexical order.

 ```php
 Suit::values();